psnilesh/almanack/_posts/2023-06-10-what-is-golang-context.md

 This pattern has become so popular, and can be found in Go standard library and of course, lot of popular third party libraries.
 By convention, methods that launch goroutines accept `context.Context` as the first argument so the caller can manage their lifecycle safetly.
 Someimtes, we just want to invoke a method without caring much about goroutines and their lifetimes.
 That's where `context.TODO()` comes in.
 According to the [documentation](https://pkg.go.dev/context#TODO),

 > TODO returns a non-nil, empty Context.
-Code should use context.TODO when it's unclear which Context to use or it is not yet available (because the surrounding function has not yet been extended to accept a Context parameter).
+Code should use context.TODO when it's unclear which Context to use or it is not yet available because the surrounding function has not yet been extended to accept a Context parameter.

 Besides using to manage goroutine lifetimes, `Context` can also be used to store request scoped values while writing web sevices (roughly equivalent to `ThreadLocal` in thread-per-request java services).
 They can also be used to automatically schedule cancellation of goroutines (and all their children) if they don't finish in a specified duration.
 They're all very easy to understand and use, and are documented well in the links given below.